 Once you are an enrolled student, you must book an RPL interview with a trainer.
 This process will be discussed further and clarified with you in the RPL interview.

 The course price will not change if you wish to take the RPL pathway.

 A credit transfer is the recognition of equivalence between a previously obtained unit of competency and a unit that you are wishing to obtain.
 This means if you have a Certificate/Statement of Attainment that shows you have completed a unit and that same unit appears in the course you are enrolled in, you do not need to study it again.

 If you would like to know more about credit transfer options, prior to enrolment, contact a course advisor for more information by clicking on the ‘Live Chat’ icon or email a copy of your Qualification/Statement of Attainment to firstname.lastname@example.org to find out if you have eligible units.

-A full course is a Certificate or Diploma qualification, e.g. BSB40515 Certificate IV in Business Administration.
+A full course is a Certificate or Diploma qualification, e.g. BSB40120 Certificate IV in Business.
 Upon successful completion of the qualification, you will receive a Certificate.

-On the other hand, a short course is made up of units taken from a full course, e.g. the Office Administration short course is made up of 4 units taken from the BSB40515 Certificate IV in Business Administration.
+On the other hand, a short course is made up of units taken from a full course, e.g. the Office Administrator short course is made up of 4 units taken from the BSB40120 Certificate IV in Business.
 Upon successful completion of the short course, you will receive a Statement of Attainment.

 Your course material is supported by a simulated workplace called Global Star Enterprises (GSE).
 GSE is used as a basis for some of the content and assessments in AOT courses.
 Our virtual company brings your course to life!